Get the Best LTD Insurance in Canada for 2023

 Additionally, low-income freelancers may have made extremely limited contributions to the CPP or QPP.
 If you suspect that you might fall below the minimum contribution threshold then long-term disability might be a necessary replacement.

-How much does long-term disability insurance cost?
+What does long term disability insurance cost?

 Long-term disability insurance typically costs between 1% and 3% of your gross earnings.
-Rates will vary between companies and depending on your age, income and how long a waiting delay you decide on before the policy kicks in.
+Rates will vary between companies and depending on your age, income, and how long a waiting delay you decide on before the policy kicks in.

 To give you a rough idea of costs, the table below outlines quotes for different age and income profiles from a leading policy provider: